HuawenShen/autogluon-assistant/automlagent/src/automlagent/tools_registry/autogluon.multimodal/condensed_tutorials/multimodal_prediction/multimodal_ner.md

 # Condensed: AutoMM for Entity Extraction with Text and Image - Quick Start

-Summary: This tutorial demonstrates implementing multimodal entity extraction using AutoGluon's MultiModalPredictor, specifically focusing on processing text and image data from tweets.
-It covers essential techniques for dataset preparation (image path handling), model configuration for NER tasks, and training workflows.
-The tutorial helps with tasks like setting up multimodal NER models, handling image-text data preprocessing, and implementing transfer learning.
-Key features include automatic modality detection, model selection from multimodal pools, late-fusion model implementation, model persistence, and continuous training capabilities.
-It provides practical code examples for model training, evaluation, prediction, and best practices for handling NER-specific configurations.
+Summary: This tutorial demonstrates implementing multimodal entity extraction using AutoGluon's MultiModalPredictor, specifically focusing on processing combined text and image data.
+It covers essential techniques for dataset preparation (including image path handling), model configuration for NER tasks, and automated modality fusion.
+Key functionalities include proper column type specification for NER, model training with time limits, evaluation using standard metrics (recall, precision, F1), prediction capabilities, and model persistence.
+The tutorial helps with tasks involving entity extraction from multimodal sources, model saving/loading, and continuous training workflows.
+It emphasizes best practices for NER configuration and handling multiple text columns while showcasing AutoMM's automatic modality detection and fusion features.

 *This is a condensed version that preserves essential implementation details and context.*